Jonny-exe/binary-fractions/binary_fractions/README.md

 Perform math floor operation returning a Binary.

-Method that implements floor.
+Method that implements `floor`.
 This method returns a Binary.
 See method '__floor__()' for getting an int return.

 **Examples**:

   * input '1.11' will return '0b1' as Binary.

 **Arguments**: